-445 If however the near-surface bodies are not present (Fig. 10 middle column), all γm{11n} 446 configurations give better results than the Stummer configuration.
-They can separate the two deeper 447 bodies from each other more impressively.
+If, however, the near-surface bodies are not present (Fig. 10, middle column), all γm{11n} configurations give better results than the Stummer configuration.
+They can separate the two deeper bodies from each other more impressively.
 It is especially true if n is at least 3.
-The γm{11n} images remain as impressive even in the presence of near-surface bodies if they do not influence to the surface potential too much (Fig. 10 right column).
-It is remarkable that also the near-surface bodies are presented more convincingly by the γ{11n} , than by the traditional configurations.
-The γm{116} configuration produced the best image which resembles the best to the model.
-It separated all prisms unambiguously from each other, their horizontal positioning was perfect, their vertical positioning was reasonable, like that of their shape.
-Of course due to their limited effect to the surface potential the resistivity values of the anomalies may not be very good.
+The γm{11n} images remain as impressive even in the presence of near-surface bodies if they do not influence to the surface potential too much (Fig. 10, right column).
+It is remarkable that also the near-surface bodies are presented more convincingly by the γ{11n} - than by the traditional configurations.
+The γm{116} configuration produced the best image that resembles the best to the model.
+It separated all prisms unambiguously from each other; their horizontal positioning was perfect, and their vertical positioning was reasonable, such as that of their shape.
+Of course, due to their limited effect to the surface potential, the resistivity values of the anomalies may not be very good.

-455 We found that γ{11n} and γm{11n} configurations may be more productive even in the 456 investigation of bodies which have larger effect to the potential distribution.
+We found that γ{11n} and γm{11n} configurations may be more productive even in the investigation of bodies that have larger effect to the potential distribution.

-At last Figure 11 demonstrates a realistic example (inversion parameters are in Table 1): a hole in the liner on the bottom of a waste deposit.
-On the basis of the former results we did not find important to show the γ{111} result in this case.
-The liner's resistivity was supposed to be 10000 Ω m, while the background's was supposed to be 100 Ω m.
-The liner on the bottom of the waste deposit used to be namely a kind of plastic which has a very high resistivity value.
-The hole was supposed -for simplicity reasons - to have the same resistivity like that of the "waste" itself and the rock below the waste deposit.
-It is a simple model for the given situation, but it is able to handle the main point of the problem, the detectability of the hole and its positioning.
+Finally, Fig. 11 demonstrates a realistic example (inversion parameters are in Table 1): a hole in the liner on the bottom of a waste deposit.
+Based on the former results, we did not find any important reason to show the γ{111} result in this case.
+The resistivity of the liner was supposed to be 10000 Ω m, whereas that of the background was supposed to be 100 Ω m.
+The liner on the bottom of the waste deposit used to be a kind of plastic that has a very high resistivity value.
+The hole was supposed-for simplicity reasons-to have the same resistivity such as that of the "waste" itself and the rock below the waste deposit.
+It is a simple model for the given situation, but it is able to handle the main point of the problem, i.e., the detectability of the hole and its positioning.

-In this case the fundamental question is whether there is a hole in the liner.
-Regarding this question all configurations with the exception of the W- α proved to be satisfactory, because all of them presented a conductive anomaly close to the expected position which refers to the existence of a hole in the resistive liner.
-Regarding the second most important question, the horizontal position of the hole, in case of the γ{m11n} configurations (n=5-7) the hole is although horizontally in the middle of the conductive anomaly, but its horizontal extension is much larger than that of the body's.
-The Stummer configuration indicates a discontinuity in the resistive layer, but it is strongly mispositioned and much wider than the hole that is the Stummer configuration was not able to localize it precisely.
-In contrary the γ{m11n} configurations (n=2-4) and especially the γ{m112} and γ{m113} ones produced narrow anomalies at the right location.
-These configurations seem therefore to be convenient to detect a holeand to localize it to fulfill the most principal tasks.
+In this case, the fundamental question is whether there is a hole in the liner or none.
+Regarding this question, all configurations with the exception of the W- α proved to be satisfactory because all of them presented a conductive anomaly close to the expected position that refers to the existence of a hole in the resistive liner.
+Regarding the second most important question, i.e., the horizontal position of the hole, in the case of the γ{m11n} configurations (n = 5-7), the hole is horizontally in the middle of the conductive anomaly, but its horizontal extension is much larger than that of the body.
+The Stummer configuration indicates a discontinuity in the resistive layer, but it is strongly mispositioned and much wider than the hole, i.e., the Stummer configuration was not able to localize it precisely.
+In contrast, the γ{m11n} configurations (n = 2-4), particularly the γ{m112} and γ{m113} ones, produced narrow anomalies at the right location.
+These configurations seem therefore to be convenient to detect a hole and to localize it to fulfill the most principal tasks.